Frequently Asked Questions about the

 The NOAA Central Library provides links to ocean science resources and contains many useful publications related to NOAA ocean and atmospherice sciences.
-We also maintain a page containing other oceanography-related sites.
-You should also use Internet search engines to find more ocean-related information.
+You may also use Internet search engines to find more ocean-related information.

 Confused about ocean-related acronyms?

 How can I convert my values into different units?

 For example, Fahrenheit to Celsius or kilometers/hour to miles/hours...and many more including area, length, mass, pressure, speed, temperature, and volume.
 Please see the Unit Conversion Guide.

 Does NCEI collect oceanographic observations?

 NCEI manages the world's largest collection of publicly available oceanographic data.
 NCEI does not conduct any data collection programs of its own; it serves solely as a repository, dissemination, and analysis facility for data collected by others.
 Data submission guidelines.

 Why does NCEI have two ocean profile databases?

 Having two related profile databases may seem unnecessary and redundant but both of these databases serve critical and complementary roles.
 The first is the Global Temperature-Salinity Profile Program (GTSPP) which contains temperature and salinity data, and the second is the World Ocean Database (WOD) which contains data from over 20 variables.
 Click details to see how else they differ.
 Details...